ITPNYU/physcomp/Resources/readme.md

 * [codeshare.io](https://codeshare.io/) A shared code editing site.
 It's very barebones, but it's fast and easy to get set up and edit together in real time.
 * Microsoft [Visual Studio Code](https://code.visualstudio.com/) is a decent text editor that is optimized for screen readers.
 If you have the Arduino IDE installed on your machine, the [Arduino Plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) makes a good screen reader-friendly editor.
 The Arduino plugin gives you access to most of the tools in the Arduino IDE: boards manager, library manager, examples, compile and upload, and serial monitor.
 The [VS Live Share Plugin](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) allows you to share code live with other users over a network in real time as well.
 Setup time for a group is not fast, though, and requires a login.
 * [github](https://github.com/) - Github is the most common code management platform used at ITP.
 It's very useful for managing code and circuit drawing versioning among a group.
 You're probably using it right now, if you're reading this.
+* [p5live](https://teddavis.org/p5live/) - allows you to share p5.js sketches and code in realtime.

 ## Drawing Tools